 The Atæron Mining Consortium was a company formed by multiple wealthy families.
 The Consortium strip-mined the mountainous region of Atæros and traded precious gems and metals to the other nations to build a prosperous empire.
 All people with full Atæros citizenship, including those born from Atæron parents while out of the country, were considered to be legal stakeholders in the Consortium, granting them an annual dividend paid from the company's profits.

-In ancient times, an elven princess of Doria happened upon a waypoint and crossed into Mina of the Feywild.
-Within the mirrored forests, she found a pixie imperiled by worgs.
-The princess slayed the pixie's attackers, and the pixie revealed herself to be the countess of Mina.
-In gratitude for saving her life, but not wanting to give up anything of value, the countess offered to give the Dorian princess any one item to which she laid claim, but said that she must ask for it without further thought or hesitation.
+In ancient times, a gnomish princess of Doria happened upon a waypoint and crossed into Mina, a sovereign province within the Feywild.
+Wandering through the strange mirrored forests, she found an elf imperiled by worgs.
+The princess bravely slayed the elf's attackers, and the elf revealed herself to be the countess of Mina.
+In gratitude for saving her life, but not wanting to give up anything of value, the Minan countess offered to give the Dorian princess any one item to which she laid claim, but said that she must ask for it without further thought or hesitation.
 The princess, well-read in fairytales, asked the countess for her heart, and the two were soon wed.

 Oji was led by a royal lineage going back over thirty generations.
-Marriage with Dorian royalty was frowned upon, as it raised concerns of long-lived elf or fey spouses taking the throne when the human sovereign passed away.
+Marriage with Dormina royalty was frowned upon, as it raised concerns of long-lived elf or fey spouses taking the throne when the sovereign passed away.

-Vekar was ruled by King Vekaran, who claimed to be an eternal ruler hailing from the dawn of civilization on Mote.
+Vekar was ruled by King Vekaran, a high elf who claimed to be an eternal ruler hailing from the dawn of civilization on Mote.
 Many doubted Vekaran's claim, assuming the royal house to merely be passing the name down over generations, but none were long-lived or brazen enough to dispute him.

 Yshun was an atoll stretched around a gigantic volcanic island constantly bubbling with lava.
 The people of Yshun believed the volcano to be the home of a deity who forged the Yshuni in the fires while in a deep slumber under the lava.